Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 | 250 ms | **6.54%** | 0.138 |
 | 500 ms | 6.25% | 0.128 |

-Interpretation:

-- finer resolution is associated with stronger performance at the one-second horizon;
-- five-second performance is comparatively stable across 100–500 ms;
-- these results are sensitivity analysis, not a universal optimum.
+These results indicate horizon-dependent sensitivity rather than a universal optimal grid.

 ---

 # Statistical Comparison

-The paired comparison uses the same held-out observations for both models.
+The paired comparison evaluates Hawkes pressure and L1 OFI on the same held-out observations.

-Average Hawkes improvement in OOS R² over L1 OFI:
+Average Hawkes improvement in OOS R²:

 ```text
 1 second: